camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 ## API releases

 In preparation of the public release of an API version, an API Sub Project can create as many alpha and release-candidate API versions as needed for API development and testing.
-The API versioning is done as described in the Commonalities API design guidelines (section on versioning).

 The API Sub Project creates a release for an API version as follows: